EithanAsulin/DuckLLM/README.md

 - Android

 # What's DuckLLM?
-DuckLLM is a Free Local LLM (AI) Which Excels In Privacy And Security While Maintaining Impressive Perfomance.
+DuckLLM is a Free Local LLM (AI) Which Excels In Privacy And Security While Maintaining Impressive Perfomance And Functionality .

 # Why DuckLLM?
 DuckLLM Offers a Modern Solution To Cloud Models (Like ChatGPT & Gemini), DuckLLM Makes It Easy To Locally Host a Model On Device For Both Desktop & Mobile With a Privacy Focused Design While Maintaining Functionality.